Today’s Solutions: March 23, 2023

-Wallabies are adorable marsupials with an appetite for greens and veggies, mainly hopping around Papua New Guinea and Australia.
-The majority of these animals naturally have a brown or gray coat, enabling them to blend in with their surroundings and avoid predators.
+Wallabies are adorable marsupials with an appetite for greens and veggies.
+The majority of these animals can be found hopping around Papua New Guinea or Australia and naturally have a brown or gray coat, enabling them to blend in with their surroundings and avoid predators.

-That changed when a pale-skinned wallaby was born at Noichi Zoo in Japan, giving scientists a perfect candidate to find out more about.
-Samples were taken from the marsupial to get to the bottom of this mysterious phenomenon.
+That changed when a healthy, pale-skinned wallaby was born at Noichi Zoo in Japan.
+The birth of this little one provided researchers with the perfect chance to find out more.
+Samples were taken from the marsupial to get to the bottom of this mystery.

 Cracking the case of the coat color

-There are multiple genes that influence albinism in different organisms.
-Scientists identified the mutated TYR gene as the culprit in the wallaby.
 Previous studies have also associated this gene with albinism in humans, certain llamas, mice, cats, donkeys, and more.
 TYR has a role in producing melanin, the pigment that controls skin, hair, and eye color.
-The mutated TYR gene in these cases couldn’t carry out its intended function to produce pigment.
+When a mutation appears in this gene, it cannot carry out its intended function to produce pigment, resulting in the pale complexions we associate with the disorder.

 When the scientists looked at exactly what was going on in the wallaby genome, they found something unusual.
 An extra DNA fragment that had inserted itself right in the place where the gene was supposed to be, removing two-thirds of its function.
-A good way to imagine this is the process of copying and pasting a word in the middle of a tweet, causing the end of the text to be over the limit and therefore not being able to be included in the post.
+A great way to understand this is to imagine you copied and pasted a sentence in the middle of a tweet.
+The extra words would push the end of the text over the limit and therefore not be included in the post.

 Where did the DNA come from?